JoeGruffins/dcrkeystoneprop/prop.md

 the keystone wallet only gets and receives data over QR Code.
 This means it isn't great for use with desktop wallets.
 In order to ensure the user has a camera to read data from Keystone we are planning to add support on our side to cryptopower.

+In the future, Keystone will be adding usb support.
+At that time we would also like to add it to Decrediton.

 # Details